-Similar to my view in Who benefits when research promotes a meme of self-sacrifice?
+Similar to Who benefits when research promotes a meme of self-sacrifice?
 I suspect that a major motivation behind scientific justification for memes like the self-sacrifice promoted by this study is to rush people past what really happened in their lives.

 I wonder what value we would place on the “social norms internalized within an individual” if we felt and honestly understood our real history.

 This study and the Do you know a stranger’s emotional motivations for smiling? study had the same reviewer, and shared several of the burden-of-proof problems.
 Both studies similarly demonstrated a lack of researcher interest in finding causes for the observed effects.

 What was the agenda with these researchers and the reviewer?
 Why would the researchers glorify the factors that cause an individual difficulties when one tries to live a life of one’s own choosing?

 http://www.pnas.org/content/112/25/7851.full “Spatial gradient in value representation along the medial prefrontal cortex reflects individual differences in prosociality”